Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Abstract

 \section{Abstract}

 { In this article, we consider fully nonlinear, possibly degenerate, parabolic equations associated with Ventcell boundary conditions in bounded or unbounded, smooth domains.
-We first analyze the exact form of such boundary conditions in general domains in order that the notion of viscosity solutions make sense.
-Then we prove general comparison results under natural assumptions on the nonlinearities, assuming only that the equation is either coercive (first-order case) or strictly elliptic (second-order case) in the normal direction in a neighborhood of the boundary.
-Our method is inspired by the ``twin blow-up method'' of Forcadel-Imbert-Monneau and ideas of Lions-Souganidis which we extend to the framework of Ventcell boundary conditions.}
+We first analyze the exact form of such boundary conditions in general domains in order that the notion of viscosity solutions makes sense.
+Then we prove general comparison results, both for first- and second-order equations, under rather natural assumptions on the nonlinearities: $(i)$ in the second-order case, the only restrictive assumption is that the equation has to be strictly elliptic in the normal direction, in a neighborhood of the boundary; $(ii)$ in the first-order one, quasiconvexity assumptions have to be imposed both on the equation and the boundary condition, the equation being coercive in the normal direction.
+Our method is inspired by the ``twin blow-up method'' of Forcadel-Imbert-Monneau, that we adapt to a scaling consistent with the Ventcell boundary condition.}

 {\bf Key-words}: Second-order elliptic and parabolic equations, Ventcell boundary conditions, comparison results, viscosity solutions. \\ {\bf MSC}: 35D40, 35K10 35K20 35B51